i-like-robots/react-tag-autocomplete/readme.md

 #### id (optional)

-The ID attribute given to the listbox element.
-This should be unique for each component instance.
+The ID attribute given to the component and used as a prefix for all sub-component IDs.
+This should be unique for each instance of the component.
 Defaults to: `"ReactTags"`.

 #### isDisabled (optional)